yusuke/businessCalendar4J/README.md

 ### Test holidays

-Test today is a holiday or business day.
+- Test today is a holiday or business day

 ```java
 BusinessCalendar cal = ...